 4. Strives for Continual Improvement

-As you can imagine, the opportunities available within KPMG are huge.
+As you can imagine, the opportunities available at KPMG are huge.
 If you want to develop both professionally and personally, we can offer you the tools to go far.
-But you drive a big part of that journey, and we look for people with the motivation to achieve their potential.
-Do you:
+But you’ll drive a big part of that journey yourself.
+So we expect you to have the motivation to achieve your potential.

-- Look for feedback on your performance and learn from your experiences?
+- Actively seek feedback on your performance and learn from your experiences?

 - Have a realistic view of your strengths and weaknesses?

 - Believe that other people may be better placed to guide you?

 5. Exercises Professional Judgement

 At KPMG, we’ll look to you to provide solutions.
 We will give you the autonomy to make decisions.
 So we need to be sure you have the ability to analyse information and provide your solution with clarity and confidence.

 - See the key issues and then tackle them in a rational and logical manner?